sanskrit/raw_etexts_english/blogs/manasataramgini/2005-04-30_a-japanese-ganapatya-text.md

 +++
-title = "A Japanese gANApatyaxa0text"
+title = "A Japanese gANApatya text"

 +++
 One of the unusual tantra inspired texts from Japan that shows the